splunk/public-o11y-docs/gdi/opentelemetry/components/sum-connector.rst

          receivers: [foo]
          exporters: [sum]

-Configuration example: Sum attribute values
+Configuration example: Check payment logs
 --------------------------------------------

 In this example the Sum connector ingests logs and creates an output metric named ``checkout.total`` with numerical values found in the ``source_attribute`` ``total.payment``.
 It also checks any incoming log telemetry for values present in the attribute ``payment.processor`` and creates a datapoint within the metric time series for each unique value.